juanse9514/cypress/README.md

 https://medium.com/javascript-comunidad/c%C3%B3mo-instalar-node-js-y-npm-en-mac-9d80f26fb88d

-Before downloading the repo (at this point you need to have npm installed), please run the following commands at "package.json" level
+After downloading the repo (at this point you need to have npm installed), please run the following commands at "package.json" level

 1) npm install
 2) npm run test